CBS revenue falls but profit beats forecasts

 Moonves, speaking to analysts on a conference call, also said more advertisers had agreed to pay for ads viewed within seven days after an episode airs on television, a measurement known as C7, rather than three days.
 He predicted that more than 75 percent of deals by next year's "upfront" selling season in the spring - when advertising spending is committed in advance of the new television season - would be based on the C7 measurement.

-CBS considered the idea of making a bid for the CNN cable news network if it had been sold as part of a Twenty-First Century Fox purchase of Time Warner Inc, Moonves said.
+CBS considered the idea of making a bid for the CNN cable news network if it had been sold as part of a Twenty-First Century Fox (FOXA.O) purchase of Time Warner Inc (TWX.N), Moonves said.
 The idea is "irrelevant" now that Fox has walked away from its pursuit of Time Warner, he said.

 "We are pretty happy with our assets right now, and I doubt we would look to do anything with something like that," Moonves said.